Hermann Duft and Hans Wilhelm Bassenauer: Capture

-The police were alerted, on the 16 April, by a man who saw "small specks of blood" on a car with German license plates parked outside his house, which was, in fact, the car of the pair's last victim.
+The police were alerted, on 16 April, by a man who saw "small specks of blood" on a car with German license plates parked outside his house, which was, in fact, the car of the pair's last victim.
 Duft and Bassenauer were apprehended when they showed up to pick up the car, questioned and then arrested by the police.
-They confessed to their crimes and put to trial, accused of murder, robbery, and related charges.
+They confessed to their crimes and were put on trial, accused of murder, robbery, and related charges.

 Trial and punishment

 The trial of Duft and Bassenauer was held shortly thereafter at the Appeals Court.
 They were found guilty and sentenced to death for each one of the murders.
 Their appeal was rejected by the Areopagus Supreme Court, as was their request to the Council of Pardons to reduce their sentence to life imprisonment.
 They were executed by firing squad on 15 December 1969, Bassenauer in Corfu and Duft in Aegina, in whose prisons they were respectively being held.

-Bassenauer's widow subsequently stated, "my husband got a just punishment," but objected to the execution taking place near Christmas time.
-An article in a German magazine observed that "once again, Germans are being executed in Greece for murder."
+Bassenauer's widow subsequently stated, "my husband got a just punishment", but objected to the execution taking place near Christmas time.
+An article in a German magazine observed that "in the end, another German citizen has been executed as a murderer".